david415/work-portfolio/content/projects/index.md

 draft = false
 slug = ""
 tags = ["projects"]
-title = "Open Source Projects"
+title = "David Stainton's Open Source Projects"

 showpagemeta = false
 +++

-David Stainton's open source and free software projects:

 The following specified projects are a small sample of my open source contributions and is not by any means an exhaustive list of the